 Buying a home for the first time is exciting, but it can also feel very overwhelming.
 Your first home should be a blessing, not a burden.

 The more prepared you are, the more likely you’ll find the right fit – for your heart, head, and wallet!

-Instead of racking every nerve, rely on these tips to help you navigate the process, save money, and avoid common mistakes.
+Instead of racking every nerve, rely on these helpful tips to help you navigate the process, save money, and avoid common mistakes.

 1) Figure Out How Much You Can Afford